rudra-patell/cupp/README.md

 highly customized list of password guesses based on common patterns like name+year, leetspeak, pet names, and more.

-This document provides an overview and explanation of every function in the `cupp.py` script.
-Requirements
 ------------

 You need Python 3 to run CUPP.